dustinpfister/blog_posts/_posts/threejs-camera-move.md

 All of these classes are worth looking into in depth in order to really know how to move things around, not just cameras but many objects in general.

+### 2 - You might want to check out the Three.js orbit controls, and other official controls first

+When it comes to moving a camera the first thing you might want to figure out is if you just want to move about in the scene using the mouse.
+I often use the Orbit Controls that are in the examples folder of the Three.js repository for many of my examples as a way to be able to have the basic typical movement right away.
+There are also a number of other options when it comes to official controls use in the official three.js examples, as well as many other useful libraries to work with in the examples folder.

-## 2 - Basic threejs camera movement example that moves the camera via javaScript code
+## 3 - Basic threejs camera movement example that moves the camera via javaScript code

 In this section I will be starting out with a basic threejs example that has to do with moving a camera.
 I pulled everything that has to do with moving the camera into a function to help keep things more fine grain with this kind of task, and for now it is a move camera method that is always looking at the origin of the scene.

-### 2.1 - A move camera method
+### 3.1 - A move camera method

 Here is the move camera method for this example.
 I made it so that I just have to pass a reference to the camera that I want to move, and then a percent value in the form of a value between zero.
 The percent value is what is used to set the position of the camera by making it so a radian value is set between 0 and PI2.
 This radians value is then used in additional expressions to find x y and z.